Masque at the baptism of Prince Henry: The baptism

-In the chapel the Earl of Sussex passed the child to the Countess of Mar.
-Patrick Galloway gave a sermon in Scots, then David Cunningham, Bishop of Aberdeen preached in Latin, both on the text Genesis 21.
+In the chapel the Earl of Sussex passed the child to the Countess of Mar, and the nursery staff.
+Patrick Galloway gave a sermon in Scots based on the Book of Judges, then David Cunningham, Bishop of Aberdeen preached in Latin, both on the text Genesis 21.
+Cunningham performed the actual baptism ceremony, and King James and the ambassadors gathered around him.
 Musicians sang Psalm 21, which John Calvin had related to the succession of rulers on Earth.

-After the baptism his name was proclaimed from the window of the great hall to the crowd in the outer close and "trumpets blew with great noise".
+After the baptism, King James descended from his seat on the stage with the ambassadors.
+The pale was moved from the pulpit (a wooden structure which survives today) to where the Countess of Mar stood with the Prince.
+She passed the prince to Lennox, who passed him to the Earl of Sussex.
+The Prince's name was proclaimed from the window of the great hall to the crowd in the outer close and "trumpets blew with great noise".
 The prince was carried under the canopy back to the palace, and saluted by all the cannons in the castle.
-In the chapel, some English attendants washed the Earl of Sussex's hands, which was seen as a breach of etiquette.
+In the chapel, some English attendants had washed the Earl of Sussex's hands, which was seen as a breach of etiquette.

 The Bishop of Aberdeen spoke again, describing the genealogy of the prince, his English descent, and also the recent history of the diplomatic relations of Scotland and alliances with the ambassadors present, and then the Chapel service concluded.
 The role of a bishop at this baptism was controversial and the Presbytery of Edinburgh had asked kirk ministers to prevent or boycott David Cunningham's participation.
 Cunningham's second speech was problematic for its overt reference to the English succession, reminding the audience of a controversial poem by Andrew Melville, Principis Scoti Brittanorum Natalia.

 The guests in the chapel went back across the upper courtyard to the queen's inner hall in the Palace.
 There Prince Henry was knighted with a spur held by the Earl of Mar and crowned as a duke by his father.
 He was given the titles Great Steward of Scotland, Duke of Rothesay, Earl of Carrick, Lord of the Isles, and Baron of Renfrew.

 After this several Scottish men were made knights in the queen's outer hall.
 The names of the newly made knights were proclaimed from the terrace at the forefront of the palace with sound of trumpets, and gold and other coins were cast amongst the people in the garden below as largesse.
 Next, Anne of Denmark received the gifts that the ambassadors had brought.
 The ambassadors were then escorted back to their lodgings until supper time.